-Acid water has been detected at 11 salt drains in the Lower Murray Reclaimed Irrigation Area between Mannum and Wellington.
-Some of the tested water is orange-brown in appearance and has pH values in the range of 2 to 4, and may also contain some dissolved metals.
+Acid water has been detected at 12 salt drains in the Lower Murray Reclaimed Irrigation Area between Mannum and Wellington.
+Some of the tested water is orange-brown in appearance and has pH values in the range of 2 to 4, and contains dissolved metals.

 The State Government is closely monitoring the River Murray to determine the impacts of acid drainage water that has been discharged.
-The investigations show that the acid water is quickly diluting and dispersing when it enters the River Murray.
-SA Health, SA Water, the Environment Protection Authority and the Department for Water will continue to monitor the situation and undertake further testing as required.
+The investigations show that the acid water is quickly neutralising and dispersing when it

-SA Health has established that there is no risk to public health in the river channel and SA Water has determined there is currently no risk to the public water supply.
+SA Health has established that there is no risk to public health in the river channel.
+SA Water has determined there is currently no risk to the public water supply.
 While monitoring to date does not indicate there is a risk to drinking water supplies, there may be some on-farm impacts.
 Landholders are advised to avoid direct contact or ingestion of undiluted drainage water.
 Biosecurity SA has also advised pH values in this range may burn livestock's mouths so landholders should avoid putting stock near drains and provide them with safe drinking water.

 As a further precautionary measure, the State Government is installing signs and establishing buoyed access exclusion zones near the drainage outlets to prevent boat operators from accessing the water before it is diluted.
-Most of the buoyed access exclusion zones will be established by today.